-Any competitor who is of U18 age division (or younger) who loses consciousness as a result of a Shime Waza, is not allowed to continue in the tournament and will not be eligible for repechage or entry in another division taking place on the same day, due to a medical withdrawal.
+- Any competitor who is competing in a tournament of U18 age division (or younger who loses consciousness as a result of a Shime Waza, is not allowed to continue in the tournament and will not be eligible for repechage or entry in another division taking place on the same day, due to a medical withdrawal. - Loss of consciousness due to shime waza in the U21; Senior and Veteran events will not result in withdrawal of the athlete from the event regardless of his/her age.